0.0.0

 1. Compute the new bounds for one element.

-2. Call suggest-bounds with the new bounds for the element.
+2. Call suggest-size with the new bounds for the element.
 The element must then extend, contract, or otherwise change the suggested event and return a new extent that it finds more agreeable than the last.

 3. Adjust the layouting decisions to account for the element's preferred extent.